-- Device Configuration Rules
+- Device Configuration Management Rules

-Individual settings added to a device template are applied to a devices in a cascading manner.
+Individual settings added to a device template are applied to devices in a “cascading” manner.
 This means that if a given template includes a setting—but other templates applied later in the order omit that setting—the setting from the earlier template will cascade across the later templates and still be applied to the target device.
 In this way, different device templates can each apply specific individual settings to devices simultaneously without interfering with each other.
-However, if in the same scenario above, some templates include the setting and some templates omit it, the setting from the last template applied to the device is the one that will be used.
+However, if in the same scenario above, multiple templates include the same setting type while some omit it, the setting from the last template applied to the device is the one that will be used.

 Example of Device Template Usage

-It’s important to understand where in the hierarchy a particular configuration setting from a device template is applied—and whether it will override another template’s setting, or itself be overridden.
+It’s important to understand where in the hierarchy a particular setting from a device template is applied—and whether it will override another template’s setting, or itself be overridden.
 To see how all of this works, let’s look at the example below.

 We want to monitor latency for all of the routers on the network.
-Now, since we’ll be monitoring the network from the San Francisco location, we know that latency for the majority of our routers will be low, as most of them are colocated with our monitoring center.
+Now, since we’ll be monitoring the network from the San Francisco location, we know that latency for the majority of our routers will be low, as most of them are co-located with our monitoring center.
 The remaining routers, in our Beijing location, will have significantly higher latency—except for one, the Beijing-Core-01 device, which consistently performs significantly better than the other routers in the region, which justifies it getting its own settings.

-Finally, we’ll create a another new device template named “Remote-Core Routers” and include a latency threshold check configured with a setting of 400ms.
-This last template we’ll assign directly to the one core router in our Beijing headquarters location.
+Finally, we’ll create a another new device template named “Remote-Core Routers” and include a latency threshold check configured with a setting of 400 ms. This last template we’ll assign directly to the one core router in our Beijing headquarters location.
 That’s all there is to it.
 Every router will now automatically inherit the correct settings from the templates.

-Two device templates are included in OmniCenter by default to provide basic configuration settings for all of the managed devices in your network.
-These are the “Default” and “Windows Default” device templates (both explained below).
+OmniCenter ships with two preconfigured device templates to provide basic monitoring settings for all of the managed devices in your network.
+These are the Default and Windows Default device templates.
 They provide starting points for implementing your overall device template strategy.

 The “Default” Template

 This template may be edited to suit your environment.
 It cannot, however, be renamed or deleted.
 Be aware that, even if you choose not to modify it, it is always applied.
-Any device administration settings that you manually apply to a specific device—that conflict with this template—will be overridden (as long as the USE TEMPLATES setting for that device is set to ON).
-This template is the very first template applied in the template hierarchy.
+Any device monitoring settings that you may manually apply to an individual device, that conflict with this template, will be overridden (unless template use is turned off for that device).
+This template is the very first device template applied in the template hierarchy.

 The “Windows Default” Template

-The “Windows Default” device template is the other template created by OmniCenter.
-Although its name uses the word “default,” this template is simply a normal device template automatically assigned to the “Windows Server WMI” device type (meaning it is automatically applied to all managed devices of that type).
-It is intended for your convenience, and provides the starting point to a device template strategy for Microsoft Windows-based devices.
+The Windows Default device template is created by OmniCenter during deployment.
+Although its name uses the word “default” in it, this template is simply a normal device template automatically assigned to the “Windows Server WMI” device type by OmniCenter.
+It is provided for your convenience, and provides a starting point to a device template strategy for Microsoft Windows-based devices.